fras2560/InducedSubgraph/README.md

 Contact
 -----------
-Feel free to contact me for ideas and help at [email]
+Feel free to contact me for ideas and help at [fras2560@mylaurier.ca]

 License
 ----